jnthnch/hrext07-project/README.md

 ## 2019 NFL Picks 52.38%

-Description - Sports Wagering industry in the US is becoming more popular and accepted.
-I want to make it easy for users and their friends to track their records against each other throughout a NFL Football Season.
-For fun, we can transparently see who is the best at predicting football results.
+Description - Sports Wagering industry in the US is increasingly becoming more popular and accepted.
+Sports franchise valuations may double in the next few years when it becomes legalized.
+I want to make it easy for users and their friends to keep track of their records against each other throughout a NFL Football Season.
+They will be able to transparently see who is the best at predicting football results, let the trash talk begin!

 ### Key Object(s) (nouns)
 - Basic data keeping: